Tyrrrz/CliWrap/Readme.md

 > Note that `ExecuteAsync()` will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates an error.
 You can [override this behavior](#command-configuration) by disabling result validation using `WithValidation(CommandResultValidation.None)`.

-By default, standard input, output and error streams are routed to CliWrap's equivalent of [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
+By default, the process's standard input, output and error streams are routed to CliWrap's equivalent of [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
 This can be changed by calling `WithStandardInputPipe(...)`, `WithStandardOutputPipe(...)`, or `WithStandardErrorPipe(...)` to configure pipes for the corresponding streams.

-For example, here's the same command from earlier, configured to redirect its output and error streams into separate `StringBuilder` instances:
+For example, here's the same command from earlier, with its output and error streams redirected into separate `StringBuilder` instances:

 ```csharp
 var stdOutBuffer = new StringBuilder();